MockingbirdME/game_md/weapons_&_equipment/weapons.md

   - Damage Type: P, Damage: Body-1, APV: 5, Additional Successes: 1 damage and 1 APV, Notes: none.

 ### Common Bludgeons
-* Club: Reach: 3, Difficulty: 2, Parry: 1/0/0, Notes: none.
+* Club: Reach: 3, Difficulty: 2, Parry: 1/0/0, Notes: _Bash_.
   - Damage Type: C, Damage: 2xBody, APV: -, Additional Successes: 2 damage, Notes: none.
-* Light Mace/Hammer: Reach: 3, Difficulty: 3, Parry: 1/-/0, Notes: none.
+* Light Mace/Hammer: Reach: 3, Difficulty: 3, Parry: 1/-/0, Notes: _Bash_.
   - Damage Type: C, Damage: 3xBody, APV: -, Additional Successes: 3 damage, Notes: none.
-* Heavy Mace/Warhammer: Reach: 4, Difficulty: 4, Parry: 2/1/0, Notes: hand and a half, may have a beak granting it an additional attack option.
+* Heavy Mace/Warhammer: Reach: 4, Difficulty: 4, Parry: 2/1/0, Notes: _Bash_ hand and a half, may have a beak granting it an additional attack option.
   - Damage Type: C, Damage: 3xBody, APV: -, Additional Successes: 3 damage, Notes: none.
   - Damage Type: P, Damage: Body-1, APV: 4, Additional Successes: 1 damage and 1 APV, Notes: only if it has a beak, gain APV equal to damage when performing a power attack, may use pick secondary skill.
-* Sledge: Reach: 6, Difficulty: 6, Parry: -/1/-, Notes: two-handed, body is treated as one higher than it is, all attacks with this weapon incur an additional penalty die.
+* Sledge: Reach: 6, Difficulty: 6, Parry: -/1/-, Notes: _Bash_ two-handed, body is treated as one higher than it is, all attacks with this weapon incur an additional penalty die.
   - Damage Type: C, Damage: 3xBody, APV: -, Additional Successes: 3 damage, Notes: gain an additional damage per extra success on power attacks.
-* Quarter Stave: Reach: 6, Difficulty: 4, Parry: 1/5/-, Notes: two-handed, uses bludgeoning weapons or spears secondary skill, can be used to trip.
+* Quarter Stave: Reach: 6, Difficulty: 4, Parry: 1/5/-, Notes: _Bash_ _Thrust_ _trip_ two-handed, uses bludgeoning weapons or spears secondary skill, can be used to trip.
   - Damage Type: C, Damage: 2xBody, APV: -, Additional Successes: 2 damage, Notes: when wielded two-handed can be treated as both a two-handed weapon and off-handed weapon, can be iron capped increasing the base damage to 3xBody.

 ### Common Axes